 We can tailor instruction in using library resources to the needs of your class.
 With our constantly changing information environment, we are continually acquiring new resources and tools.
 We can help make students aware of these resources and provide specialized classroom presentations that demonstrate to the students how to effectively use the resources.
 Some of these resources include subscription databases available through the library's web site, as well as resources found through the World Wide Web.
 Discipline-specific information and search tips can be found under Research Help.
 Faculty members who would like their students to use these resources should contact the Library Instruction Librarian at 210/436-3346 to schedule training.

-Specialties: Core Curriculum (SMC), Communication Studies, Earth & Environmental Science, English Literature & Language, Government Information, Information Literacy, Languages, Philosophy, Political Science, Public Administration, Theology, Women's Studies
+Specialties: Communication Studies, Core Curriculum (SMC), Drama, Earth & Environmental Science, Education, English Literature & Language, Exercise & Sports Science, Government Information, Information Literacy, International Relations, Languages, Philosophy, Political Science, Public Administration, Theology, Women's Studies